Target's Black Friday 2018: Get $400 Xbox One X 1TB, $750 4K Vizio TV, $250 PlayStation VR bundle and more right now!

 PlayStation 4 1TB with Spider-Man bundle, $200 (save $100)Sarah Tew/CNET

-This is the same (great) bundle, but it is already sold out in most places, like Walmart, Target, GameStop and Amazon.
-They tend to get new stock in randomly, so you may want to follow the PS4 site for updates.
-The site isn't 100 percent accurate, but it does have nifty links to major retailer pages.
+This is the same great bundle that's already out of stock at Walmart, Target, GameStop and Amazon -- but still available at Target.
+Retailers tend to get new stock in throughout the sale period, however, so you may want to follow the PS4 site for updates -- it's not always 100 percent accurate, but it does have nifty links to major retailer pages.

 Xbox One X 1TB for $400 (save $100)